sjayawardena/p2-capital-cities-quiz/README.md

 #### Introduction Screen

-- The introduction screen is the first screen the user sees, effectively acting as a home/landing page.
+- The intro screen is the first screen the user sees, effectively acting as a home/landing page.
 The features of the intro screen are detailed below.

 ![Screenshot of intro screen](assets/images/screenshots-for-readme/project-2-intro-screen.png)